NEW YORK — Let everyone else go ahead and assume Serena Williams will beat Roberta Vinci of Italy in the U.S. Open semifinals.

-Here’s what else to know about Friday at the U.S. Open, which will also feature both men’s semifinals:
+Here’s what else to know about Thursday at the U.S. Open:

 This the first time in the Open era that two Italian women reached the semifinals at the same major tournament.
 Pennetta said she and Vinci have known each other since they were 8 or 9 years old, growing up in towns about 40 miles (65

 AGE IS JUST A NUMBER

 For only the third time in the Open era, three of a major’s semifinalists are 30 or older: Williams turns 34 later this month, Pennetta is also 33, and Vinci is 32.
 (Halep is 23.)
 “We are old, I know,” Pennetta said, laughing.
 She paused, then clarified: “I mean, ‘old’ for tennis.”